commercetools/nodejs/docs/sdk/api/typescriptSdk.md

 5. `maskSensitiveHeaderData` (_Boolean_): flag to mask sensitie data in the header. e.g. Authorization token
 6. `enableRetry` (_Boolean_): flag to enable retry on network errors and 500 response.
 (Default: false)
 7. `retryConfig` (_Object_): Field required in the object listed below
-8. `maxRetries` (_Number_): number of times to retry the request before failing the request.
+8. - `maxRetries` (_Number_): number of times to retry the request before failing the request.
 (Default: 50)
-9. `retryDelay` (_Number_): amount of milliseconds to wait before retrying the next request.
+9. - `retryDelay` (_Number_): amount of milliseconds to wait before retrying the next request.
 (Default: 200)
-10. `backoff` (_Boolean_): activates exponential backoff.
+10. - `backoff` (_Boolean_): activates exponential backoff.
 Recommended to prevent spamming of the server.
 (Default: true)
-11. `maxDelay` (_Number_): The maximum duration (milliseconds) to wait before retrying, useful if the delay time grew exponentially more than reasonable
+11. - `maxDelay` (_Number_): The maximum duration (milliseconds) to wait before retrying, useful if the delay time grew exponentially more than reasonable
 12. `fetch` (_Function_): A fetch implementation which can be e.g. `node-fetch` or `unfetch` but also the native browser `fetch` function
 13. `timeout` (_Number_): Request/response timeout in ms. Must have globally available or passed in AbortController
-14. `abortController` or `getAbortController` depending on you chose to handle the timeout (`abortController`): This property accepts the `AbortController` instance.
+14. `getAbortController` depending on you chose to handle the timeout (`abortController`): This property accepts the `AbortController` instance.
 Could be [abort-controller](https://www.npmjs.com/package/abort-controller) or globally available one.

+#### Note:

+The `arbortController` property is deprecated, use the `getAbortController` property instead.

 #### Retrying requests

 This modules have a retrying ability incase of network failures or 503 response errors.
-To enable this behavior, pass the `enableRetry` flag in the options and also set the maximum number of retries (`maxRetries`) and amount of milliseconds to wait before retrying a request (`retryDelay`).
+To enable this behavior, pass the `enableRetry` flag in the options and also set the maximum number of retries (`maxRetries`) and amount in milliseconds to wait before retrying a request (`retryDelay`).

 The repeater implements an `exponential` delay, meaning the wait time is not constant and it grows on every retry.

+#### retryConfig

+This is an object that defines the properties needed to properly configure the retry logic.
+This configuration only works if the `enableRetries` property is set to `true`

+- _maxRetries_ - This property is used to set the number of times the request should retry in an event the previous request failed, the default retries is 50.
+- _retryDelay_ - This set the delay (time in milliseconds) between retries, it is important to choose a number that allow the previous request to fully complete before initiating the next retry assuming the previous request failed.
+- _backoff_ - This is used to configure how the retries should be carried out, setting this property to `true` means the request will backoff for a while before retrying.
+Assuming the previous retry was done in a 2 seconds (2000 milliseconds) delay, the next retry will be say 4 seconds (4000 milliseconds) and the next 8 seconds (8 milliseconds) etc. It is also advisable to set the `maxDelay` property so delay doesn't grow too large.
+- _maxDelay_ - Used to set the delay time limit for the backoff property, so as to prevent the backoff delay from increasing exponentially to infinity.

+#### timeout

+For setting the timeout (in milliseconds) for all http requests or responses in a situation where a request or response might take too long to be processed or completed respectively.

-##### Token caching
+#### Token caching

 The token is retrieved and cached upon the first request made by the client.
 Then, it gets refreshed when it expires.
 To utilize this, please make sure you use the same client instance and do not create new ones.